Advanced Configuration

 What You'll Learn in This Guide

-Apply the same detection rules to multiple cameras using Common Scenarios
+Apply the same detection rules to multiple cameras at once using Common Scenarios

-Enhance low-light or backlit performance with Brightness Adjustment
+Improve visibility in low-light or backlit environments with Brightness Adjustment

-Receive real-time alerts in external tools via Webhook integration
+Receive real-time alerts in external tools like Teams or Slack via Webhook

 Set Up Common Scenarios